dbos-inc/dbos-demo-apps/hello-extended/README.md

-# Operon Hello
+# DBOS Hello

-This is the final code from the [Operon quickstart](https://docs.dbos.dev/category/getting-started).
+This is the final code from the [DBOS quickstart](https://docs.dbos.dev/category/getting-started).
 If you follow the quickstart all the way, you should get something that looks like this.

 ## Getting Started

 First, start the database.
-Operon works with any Postgres database, but to make things easier, we've provided a nifty script that starts Postgres locally in a Docker container and creates a database:
+DBOS works with any Postgres database, but to make things easier, we've provided a nifty script that starts Postgres locally in a Docker container and creates a database:

 ```bash
 export PGPASSWORD=dbos